 Rent bikes and pedal down the Tony Knowles Coastal Trail, an 11-mile trail that follows Cook Inlet from downtown to Kincaid Park – home to its own network of unpaved and wooded trails.

 Hey sports fans!
-Anchorage has three collegiate summer league baseball teams and great college sports action – basketball, gymnastics, hockey, swimming, skiing, track and field and volleyball.
+Anchorage has three collegiate summer league baseball teams and great community sports action – basketball, hockey, swimming, skiing, track and field, and volleyball, to name a few.
 Cheer for the home team, or follow your favorite squad on a visit to Alaska.